Canal Boats on a Plane

 Did the canal boats really move on a plane?
 Yes!

 However, it wasn't an airplane, but an inclined plane!

 It was all about Georgetown traffic.
-Canal boatmen spent around 20% of the time it took them to go from Cumberland to Georgetown and back just waiting to unload their cargo in Georgetown.
+Canal boatmen spent around 20% of their round-trip commute time Cumberland to Georgetown just waiting to unload their cargo in Georgetown.
 People complain a lot about traffic today, but imagine waiting sometimes two or three days just to unload cargo.
 For a business, traffic delays mean lower productivity.
 To compete with the railroads, the C&O Canal had to become more efficient.
 The solution to the congestion problem was the Georgetown Incline Plane.

 Completed in 1876, the incline was considered an engineering feat on the canal.
 It allowed boats to be lowered down a steep embankment into the Potomac River approximately 150 feet away without needing to build six or seven locks to accomplish the same task.